White House Abused Highly Classified Computer System, Whistleblower Complaint Claims

 The complaint, released in redacted form by the Democratic-controlled House Intelligence Committee, cites allegations by multiple unnamed White House officials that a transcript of Trump’s call with Ukrainian President Volodymyr Zelensky was placed into a standalone computer system under the National Security Council’s management.
 The system, the complaint says, is used to house “codeword-level intelligence information, such as covert action.”

 Code-word information refers to the nation’s most highly classified intelligence.
-It is often described as “beyond top secret,” being further protected by extreme need-to-know protocols that compartmentalize access to a select group of individuals, sometimes through what’s known as a “special access program” (SAP).
+It is often described as “beyond top secret,” being further protected by extreme need-to-know protocols that compartmentalize access to a select group of individuals.

 To ensure their absolute loyalty, individuals with access to code-word information are typically required to have held high-level security clearances for several years and, further, undergo some of the intelligence community’s most extreme vetting.

-If the White House, as alleged, sought to limit access to the Zelensky-call transcript to officials with this level of clearance, it would indicate extreme concern about the contents ever going public.
+If the White House, as alleged, sought to limit access to the Zelensky-call transcript to officials with this level of clearance, it would indicate extraordinary concern over the contents ever going public.
 It may also be considered an abuse of the system for political means given the nature of the call itself, in which Trump apparently tried to solicit a favor from Zelensky—asking Ukraine to open an investigation into Trump’s domestic political rival, former Vice President Joe Biden, and his son, Hunter Biden.

 “According to information I received from White House officials, some officials voiced concerns internally that this would be an abuse of the system and was not consistent with the responsibility of the [NSC] Directorate for Intelligence Programs,” the whistleblower, an anonymous career intelligence official, wrote in their complaint.